insin/newforms/docs/overview.rst

   order.
 * ``form.boundField(fieldName)`` -- returns the BoundField for the named field.

-Every object which can generate ``React.DOM`` components in newforms has a default ``render()`` method -- for BoundFields, the default ``render()`` for a non-hidden field calls ``asWidget()``, which renders the Widget the field is configured with.
+Every object which can generate ``ReactElement`` objects in newforms has a default ``render()`` method -- for BoundFields, the default ``render()`` for a non-hidden field calls ``asWidget()``, which renders the Widget the field is configured with.